Derrick990/kraken_tech_challenge_derrick_sun/README.md

    - python -m venv <environmentname>
 3. In the command line of the venv folder enter:
    - Scripts\activate.bat
+   OR if on linux/Mac.OS
+   - bin/activate.bat
    NOTE: if this doesn't work you may need to install django by running:
    - pip install django
+4. If you don't have the required packages installed to run the server enter:
+   - pip install -r requirements.txt
 5. Run the project and update it with the below 3 commands.
 (NOTE: Before running the server it's best to create an admin user first):
    - python manage.py runserver
    - python manage.py make migrations